segmentio/segment-docs/src/connections/destinations/catalog/google-analytics/index.md

 ### Visitor Geo-Location

 Google Analytics uses the IP address of the HTTP request to determine the location of the visitor.
-This happens automatically for client-side and mobile tracking, but takes a little more work for server-side calls.
+This happens automatically for client-side tracking, but takes a little more work for server-side calls.

 For geo-location to work from a server-side call you'll need to include the visitor's `ip` in your `.track()` call.